Iceland in November: Everything You Need To Know

 Given the low light conditions, you'll want to do a bit of prior research before you try photographing the northern lights.
 Besides your camera, the most important piece of kit to bring is a sturdy and reliable tripod.

-One way amateur photographers can make the most of this opportunity is by booking a northern lights tour with an experienced photographer.
+One way beginner photographers can make the most of this opportunity is by booking a northern lights tour with a photographer.
 Not only will they be able to take you directly to the best places to see and photograph the lights, but they'll also offer handy tips and advice on camera settings, focus, and perspective.

 Another plus is that Icelanders are known for bringing along a thermos of hot chocolate when they search for the northern lights.
 Yum!